mueller-lab/PyFRAP/docs/source/index.rst

 * Hierarchical data structure making data exchange/sharing easy
 * Comprehensive GUI, making almost all PyFRAP tools available

 I have tried to keep the API short but clear.
-If it unclear, don't hesitate to mail.
+If it is unclear, don't hesitate to mail.

 Installation (setup.py)